 IV.Section 5.
 Replacements.
 Vacancies on the University Senate Committees that occur during the term of service shall be filled for the remainder of that term in the same manner as the original election, selection, or appointment.

-IV.Section 6.
+IV.Section6.
 Meetings.
 The standing committees, as listed in V.Section2.A.1, shall meet as needed throughout the year, including recesses between academic semesters, to facilitate the functioning of the University Senate.
 The governance calendar designates meeting times for the standing committees throughout the academic year.

 IV.Section6.A.
 Call.
 In addition, a meeting shall be called by the standing committee chair within ten (10) calendar days of receiving a written request, which must include specification of the proposed purpose for such a meeting, from either (1) the Executive Committee or (2) at least twenty percent (20%) of the membership of the standing committee.
-A meeting of a standing committee also may be called by the University President, the Presiding Officer of the University Senate, or the chair of the standing committee.
+A meeting of a standing committee also may be called by the University President, the Chief Academic Officer, the Presiding Officer of the University Senate, or the chair of the standing committee.
 Individuals calling such a meeting should apply this responsibility judiciously, in particular, for a meeting scheduled during a recess between academic semesters.

 IV.Section6.B.
 Notice.
 Written notice of any meeting of a standing committee shall be distributed to every member of the standing committee by the individual calling the meeting and made accessible to members of the University Senate at least three (3) calendar days prior to the meeting.
 Such notice shall include the date, time, location and agenda for the meeting.